shetty83/dsi-sea-project06/simple-version/readme.md

 ## Necessary Deliverables / Submission

-- Materials must be in a clearly labeled Jupyter notebook
+- Materials must be present on your website's page
-- Link to the blog post with your report in your Jupyter notebook
+- Materials must be submitted to GitHub by Monday of Week 7.
-- Materials must be submitted to GitHub by Thursday of Week 7 (July 21).
+- Type your website's url under here:

 ---

 ## Suggested Ways to Get Started

 - You can get data on the top 250 movies on IMDB using the [IMBDpie API](https://github.com/richardasaurus/imdb-pie)
 - If you need additional data, you can either research additional APIs, or scrape it yourself using BeautifulSoup
 - Read the docs for whatever technologies you use.
 Most of the time, there is a tutorial that you can follow, but not always, and learning to read documentation is crucial to your success!
 - Document **everything**.